magento/devdocs/guides/v2.3/extension-dev-guide/message-queues/message-queues-stores.md

 ### Processing by consumer

-[Consumers]:https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-queue.html are picking up messages from RabbitMQ queue and processing them.
+[Consumers]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-queue.html) pick up messages from the RabbitMQ queue and process them.

 So on a step when consumer reads message, extension executes around plugin in: